-This course deals with the design of controllers using root locus, frequency response, and other alternative techniques for multivariable systems and includes digital control and its implementation.
+This course deals with the design of controllers using frequency response, including PID controllers.
+It expands to cover the state space techniques to design state feedback controllers.
+It concludes with an introduction of digital control and its implementation.
 The student applies these techniques to control lab physical plants and uses MATLAB with Simulink extensively.

-3 hours of lecture, 1.5 hours of lab per week
+3 hours of lecture, 1.5 hours of lab per week Prerequisite: ELM 4231 [Course fee: \$120]